 Who We Are

-ARC emphasizes a holistic environment focused around teamwork.
-This is because we recognize that high quality treatment to ensure successful recovery hinges upon a variety of experts collaborating together to deliver an unmatched level of care and support to our patients, our clients and our communities.
+America’s Rehab Campuses employ a holistic approach to recovery, focused around teamwork, experienced and compassionate staff and dedication to long term sobriety for our clients.
+We recognize that high quality treatment, ensuring successful recovery, hinges upon a variety of experts collaborating together to deliver an unmatched level of care and support to our patients, our clients and our communities.

 Our leadership team:

 Michael ZipprichMichael Zipprich is a real estate/development executive with a 40-year career in recognizing opportunity and responding to the need-for- demand.
 In 2014, he acknowledged that the opioid crisis was creating a substantial shortage of treatment facilities and beds.
 Throughout 2014-2016, Michael put extensive research into evaluating the addiction industry and identified market places to start America’s Rehab Campuses.
 The company was formed and the first campus with 207 beds was opened in Tucson, Arizona on December 2016.

 Dr. Len DitmansonDr.
 Leonard Ditmanson is the Chief Medical Officer for Americas Rehab Campus and he is the Medical Director for the Sun Clinic, a women’s addiction treatment center.
 Dr. Ditmanson is the co-founder of Tucson Medical Center Perinatal Substance Abuse Treatment Coalition.
 For the past three years, he has served on the Arizona Governor’s Taskforce for Substance Abuse.
 As a practicing physician for more than 30 years in Tucson, Arizona, his practice experience includes infectious disease, general internal medicine, hospital medicine and sports medicine.